Eclipse Theia vs. VS Code OSS

 Conclusion

 At EclipseSource, we support our customers in creating tool and IDE offerings of all kinds.
-In doing so, we maintain a strict openness regarding the choice of technology and always focus on customers benefits first.
-Consequently, we support projects based on Eclipse Theia, based on Code OSS and projects that just create VS Code extensions.
+In doing so, we maintain a strict openness regarding the choice of technology and always focus on customers’ benefits first.
+Consequently, we support projects based on Eclipse Theia, Code OSS, and projects that just create VS Code extensions.

-If you want to provide a complete tool, you’re usually better off by choosing a basis that is designed to be a platform, such as Eclipse Theia.
-However, you will need to conduct your own comparison against the specific project requirements and there will likely be more relevant criteria than the ones mentioned in this article.
+If you want to provide a complete tool, you’re usually better off choosing a platform designed for that purpose, such as Eclipse Theia.
+However, you will need to conduct your own comparison based on your specific project requirements, and there will likely be more relevant criteria than those mentioned in this article.

-If you need support in the evaluation or implementation of your tool project, EclipseSource provides a full range of services supporting you in creating tools and IDEs, including web-based tools, Eclipse Theia and VS Code (OSS).
+If you need support in evaluating or implementing your tool project, EclipseSource provides a full range of services supporting you in creating tools and IDEs, including web-based tools, Eclipse Theia, and VS Code (OSS).
 Get in contact with us to discuss your specific requirements!

-We hope this comparison provides some interesting input for your own considerations!
+We hope this comparison provides some valuable insights for your own considerations!

 Jonas, Maximilian & Philip